 Arc SQL Monitoring Architecture

-• Scheduled Query Rule - Runs KQL queries using the arg() function to access Azure Resource Graph and check SQL Server extension status across all accessible subscriptions
+• Two Scheduled Query Rules - Run KQL queries using the arg() function to access Azure Resource Graph

-• Role Assignment - Grants managed identity Reader role at subscription level (automatic for deployment subscription via ARM template)
+• Role Assignments - Grant managed identities Reader role at subscription level (automatic for deployment subscription)

 Deployment Prerequisites